Ed0ardo/DiscordInvite/README.md

 # Discord Invite Custom

-A dynamic template to have a unique invitation page to your discord server!
+A dynamic template to have a unique invitation page to your Discord server!

 ---